burn1ng/nerds/README.md

-# Burn1ng starter KIT
+# Mockup "nerds".
+My practice with bootstrap framework
-good project structure with perfect workflow to start your awesome project!
+good project structure with perfect workflow

-# how to use it
+# how to build this page:

 1. At first, you need [Node.js](https://nodejs.org/en/download/) installed on your system;
 2. If you have already installed node.js, simply run `npm install bower -g` to install bower in your system.